LukasW352435/INFM_HIL_Interface/Dummy_DuT/Dummy_CAN_DuT/README.md

 // Install the can-utils
 sudo apt-get install can-utils

-// Modprobe is needed in the case the vcan driver is not loaded. modprobe vcan
+// Modprobe is needed in the case the vcan module is not loaded. modprobe vcan

 // Create a virtual CAN interface